JermellB/restagraph/docs/Defining_a_schema.md

 ### Attributes

 A list of attributes objects.
-Their keys are:
+Their main keys, i.e. those shared by all attribute types, are:

 - `name`
-    - The name by which this attribute is address, in both the Schema API and the Raw API.
+    - The name by which this attribute is addressed, in both the Schema API and the Raw API.
     - Should be URI-safe, because you can use them to filter HTTP GET requests for resources, using URL parameters.
 - `description`
     - As you'd expect, this is for elaborating on what you actually meant by the `name`.
-- `values`
+- `type`
-    - A list of valid values for this attribute, so you can effectively define it as an enum type.
-    - Those values can currently only be defined as strings, because I haven't (yet) implemented a way of specifying their type as something else.
+    - Determines what kinds of value will be accepted, and which additional constraints may be added.
     - Default value is `null`, which means anything goes.
-- `read-only`
+- `readonly`
-    - Denotes an attribute that can't be updated via the HTTP API.
+    - Denotes an attribute whose value can't be set or updated via the HTTP API.
     - This is only useful in combination with server-side logic that autogenerates the parameter's value, like checksums and MIME-types of files.

-    - Note that in the database, this is stored as `readonly` (no hyphen) due to Neo4j constraints on attribute names.
-I'm living with the inconsistency because I prefer the readability of the Lisp version.
+Available values of `type`:

+- `varchar`
+    - Variable-length character strings; useful for short stretches of text such as one-line descriptions, or people's names.
+    - Intentionally named after the SQL type with the same semantics.
+- `text`
+    - Free-form text, up to 65 535 characters in length.
+64K ought to be enough for anybody, right?
+    - Like "varchar", this is a deliberate reference to SQL types.
+- `integer`
+    - Any integer that will fit in a 64-bit representation.
+- `boolean`
+    - Sometimes you just need to know whether it's a yes or a no, a true or a false.

+In case you're wondering why there are two types of string variable, instead of just varchar(65535), it's for the benefit of GUI developers.
+This is a hint that a GUI can use to decide whether to present a one-line field or a resizeable box for editing the text of a given attribute.

+For some attribute types, you can define further constraints on their values.

+- `varchar`
+    - `maxlength` = the maximum acceptable length for this string.
+This is in octets, not characters: something to watch out for in non-Roman character sets, since we're using UTF-8 here.
+This is not disabled by the `values` attribute, though it probably should be.
+    - `values` = a list of valid values for this attribute, so you can effectively define it as an enum type.
+Note that the server doesn't try to reconcile `maxlength` with this, so it's entirely possible for the server to reject a valid member of this set on the grounds of it exceeding the maximum length.
+- `integer`
+    - `minimum` = the lowest value accepted for this attribute.
+This is an inclusive value, not an exclusive one.
+    - `maximum` = the highest value accepted for this attribute.
+Also an inclusive value.

 ## Relationships